SlickbitTechnologies/ai-audio-transcript/README.md

 Setting Up Environment Variables:

-Create a .env file in the root of your project and add below two lines, Replace your-api-key with your openAi secret key.
+Create a .env file in the root of your project and add below two lines, Replace your-api-key with your openAi secret key and aws secret key.

 > PORT=8089

 > OPENAI_KEY=your-api-key

+> AWS_ACCESS_KEY_ID=your-access-key-id

+> AWS_SECRET_ACCESS_KEY=your-secret-access-key

 ---